 You may feel anxious about contacting a psychologist.
 That anxiety is perfectly normal.
-But having the courage to make a call is the first step in the process of empowering yourself and it may bring a sense of relief and help you not feel stuck.
+But having the courage to make a call is the first step in the process to empower yourself and bring a sense of relief to get the help you need.

 Once you connect, they’ll lead a brief conversation to get a better sense of what you need and whether they are able to help and when you can make an appointment.
 Before you take the first available appointment here are some factors you should consider: